Skip to menu Skip to content Skip to footer

 Background

-I am an Associate Professor of urban planning.
-Since joining the University of Queensland in 2015, my research has focused on various aspects of the built environment, including urban design, transport, and housing - in both the Global North and South.
+I am an Associate Professor in the School of Architecture, Design and Planning.
+Since joining the University of Queensland in 2015, my research has focused on the built environment triad: urban design, mobility, and housing - in both the Global North and South.
 I approach my work from a feminist perspective, considering the role of gender in the city.

 Availability